GerryDazoo/Slinger/README.txt

 #    Make a user "slingbox" with whatever password you'd like
     sudo apt-get update
     sudo apt-get install python3-pip
-# you don't need the flask modlue if you're not using the embedded web server to server out the Remote Control page.
+# you don't need the flask module if you're not using the embedded web server to server out the Remote Control page.
 Disable the remote in your config.ini file set enableremote=no.
     sudo pip install flask
+    sudo pip install requests
 # you don't need netifaces if you configure the slingbox ip address and port number in the config.ini file
     sudo pip install netifaces

-    copy "slinbox_server.py, keys.dat, config.ini and sling.service to /home/slingbox  #
+    copy "slinbox_server.py, config.ini and sling.service to /home/slingbox  #

     sudo cp sling.service /etc/systemd/system/.
  #   enable it